hsci-r/elasticsearch-openshift/README.md

 These are imported into Rahti to setup the environments.
 Ideally no manual input needed (still working on that).

+### Passwords

+Currently requires entering passwords manually.
+In Rahti, for ELASTIC_PASSWORD and ELASTIC_BASIC_AUTH these need to be Base64 encoded.
+Eg. in Linux shell: `echo 'this-is-my-password' | base64` and for BASIC_AUTH `echo 'elastic:this-is-my-password' | base64`, or use a site like: https://www.base64encode.org/ .

 ### TODO

 Elasticsearch and Kibana need to connect at setup.
 Kibana connects to ES with the user `kibana_system`.
 The user is automatically generated, but password for this user needs to be set.
 Currently the easiest solution seems to be with a POST request: